 As the United States Senate Foreign Affairs Committee holds confirmation hearings today to consider the nomination of Senator Hillary Clinton to be Secretary of State, J Street is urging Senators to press Senator Clinton to make resolution of the Israeli-Palestinian conflict an urgent priority of the new Administration starting on day one.

-J Street, with 100,000 online supporters, is the political arm of the pro-Israel, pro-peace movement in the United States.
+J Street, with 100,000 online supporters, is the political arm of the pro-Israel, pro-peace, pro-democracy movement in the United States.

 In today’s hearing, J Street hopes that Senators will explore with Secretary of State-nominee Clinton whether the new administration intends to move the United States beyond simply facilitating discussions to playing a more active leadership role in resolving the conflict.
 “We are asking the new Administration to assume active leadership in Middle East diplomacy again,” says Jeremy Ben-Ami, Executive Director of J Street.
 “Diplomatic disengagement for seven years followed by a flawed Annapolis process has taken us ever further away from achieving peace between Israel and her neighbors.